TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-This file is a Python Script to encrypt files:
+This file is a python script to encrypt files under AES encryption:

 <br />